RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 ## Transfer Sevices in GCP

  **Transfer Appliance**:
-   - Use case: Transfer large volumes of data from your on-premises infrastructure to Google Cloud Storage.It would take more than one week to upload your data over the network.
+   - Use case: Use Transfer Appliance when you have a large volume of data (terabytes to petabytes) to transfer to Cloud Storage, and your outbound network capacity is limited or slow.It would take more than one week to upload your data over the network.
    - How it works: You request a Transfer Appliance from Google, load your data onto the device, and then ship it back to Google for the data to be transferred to your Google Cloud Storage account.
    - Benefits:
      - Fast and efficient transfer: It can handle large datasets that might take a long time to transfer over the internet.